Robert E. McKee

 Projects

-• El Paso Civic Center.
+El Paso Civic Center

-• El Paso National Bank (now Chase Texas).
+El Paso National Bank (now JPMorgan Chase)

-• State National Bank (now Wells Fargo Bank).
+State National Bank (now Wells Fargo Bank)

-• Hilton Hotel (now Plaza Hotel).
+Hilton Hotel (now the Plaza Hotel)

-• U. S. Courthouse.
+U. S. Courthouse

 They had eight children, some of whom would join the business.